:max_bytes(150000):strip_icc()/SPR-Home-v2-The-10-Best-Sectional-Sofas-of-2021-4150346-02-8d11b33ce93a4816aba90d1531f40bea.jpg)

 Why Trust The Spruce?

 Theresa Holland is a seasoned commerce writer specializing in lifestyle and home design.
 For this story, she interviewed interior designer Amy Forshew of Proximity Interiors, who offered insight into the best materials and styles of sectional sofas.
 Holland then looked at models reviewed by our at-home testers as well as dozens of options from various retailers.
 The chosen sectionals stood out in multiple ways, including versatility, durability, maintenance requirements, and aesthetic appeal.
-You can read more of Theresa's articles on Byrdie and Travel + Leisure.
+You can read more of Holland's articles on Byrdie and Travel + Leisure.